rileywheadon/ffa-docs/docs/eda-trend-ams-mean.md

 ## Phillips-Perron (PP) Test

-The **PP test** identifies if an autoregressive time series has a [unit root](https://en.wikipedia.org/wiki/Unit_root).
+The **PP Test** identifies if an autoregressive time series has a [unit root](https://en.wikipedia.org/wiki/Unit_root).

-- Null hypothesis: The time series has a unit root.
+- Null hypothesis: The time series has a unit root (stochastic trend).
-- Alternative hypothesis: The time series has a deterministic trend.
+- Alternative hypothesis: The time series has a deterministic linear trend.

 Precisely, let $x_{t}$ be an [AR(1)](https://en.wikipedia.org/wiki/Autoregressive_model) model.
 Let $y_{t}$ be a function of $x_{t}$ with drift $\beta_{0}$ and trend $\beta_{1} t$.